ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 # Downloading the files
 Go to http://lesun.weebly.com/hyperspectral-data-set.html, scroll to Indian Pines, and download the following files: "corrected Indian Pines (5.7 MB)" and "Indian Pines groundtruth (1.1 KB)".
-Make a folder in your desktop called TF_Tutorial, and put the 2 files in there.
+Make a folder in your desktop called TF_Tutorial,and put the 2 files in there.